 Most people recognize General Douglas MacArthur as a war hero.
 Fewer recognize him as an American hunger hero as well.

-More Than a War Hero
+MacArthur was More Than a War Hero

 In World War II, MacArthur commanded allied forces in the Asia Pacific, a role that earned him the prestigious Medal of Honor.
 But his heroism didn’t end with WWII nor was it limited strictly to acts of war.